levisrabah/Internal-attachment---Database-Systems/README.md

 Internal attachment : Database Systems

-This assignment involves practical tasks using the MySQL command-line interface to demonstrate understanding of core database concepts.
-The tasks include creating and managing databases, identifying entities and relationships for a medical center system, designing tables, adding primary keys, enforcing relationships, populating tables with data, and running SQL commands for updating, deleting, and querying relational data.
-All steps are supported with screenshots as required.

 1. Run the command to show all the databases on the system.
 Take a screenshot of the output [2 marks]
 ![alt text](<Command showing all databases on the system.png>)

-2. Create a database and give it your name.
+1. Create a database and give it your name.
 Run the command to show all the databases on the system again.
 Take a screenshot of the output [3 marks]

 ![alt text](<create database.png>)